jbarkie/intro-to-programming/notes/week2/friday-notes.md

     - Can have many running containers of same image
 - Containers rely on namespaces in the Linux kernel
 - CI/CD - Continuous Integration / Continuous Delivery (/Deployment)
+- Cluster - the ability to have multiple machines that appear as one machine
+- Orchestration - running lots of containers, not just on one server, but a bunch of servers
+- 2 kinds of nodes in a cluster:

+  - "Control Plane" - nodes responsible for "RTB" of the cluster

+    - Don't run on any of our software
+    - Provide services that are a part of Kubernetes
+    - Interface through an API using CL tools (scriptable for pipelines)
+      - In normal K9S - called "kubectl"
+      - In OpenShift - called "oc"
+    - Scheduler
+    - Uses a database called etcd

+  - "Workers" - where applications run
+    - Assigned work

+- Number one thing we're responsible for deploying in K9S - a pod
+  - A pod runs our container(s) (one or more)
+  - Deployed as a unit.
+  - Pods are a "virtual localhost"
+- K9S are divided into namespaces
+  - Can be divided at an application/platform level or even an environment level (e.g., Production vs. Development)